ThirstiestWater/10-Minutes-Till-Work/README.md

 main.py
 ```

-Click on the play arrow in the top left of your IDE
+Click on the play arrow in the top right of your IDE